LEARNAcademy/syllabus/apartment-app/react-in-rails.md

   BrowserRouter as  Router,
   Route,
   Switch
-} from "react-router-dom"
+} from 'react-router-dom'

-import AboutUs from "./pages/AboutUs" import LearnMore from "./pages/LearnMore" import Home from "./pages/Home"
+import AboutUs from './pages/AboutUs' import LearnMore from './pages/LearnMore' import Home from './pages/Home'
 ```

 Add the basic routes to allow for navigation.